am-kantox/peluquero/README.md

 `Peluquero` currently reads all the configuration values from consul.
 The top folder is specified in config and is expected to have following structure:

-Handlers might be added in runtime using `Peluquero.handler!/1`, that accepts any type of transformers described above.
-Handlers are _appended_ to the list.
-Maybe later this function would accept an optional parameter, saying whether the handler should be _appended_, or _prepended_.

 ```
 configuration/peluquero/
   destinations/